vishnu1411/Oct25DallasHack/01-Data_Challenges/F02 - Data Engineering/solution.md

 \- Set the Container id to something like Recommendations.

-\- For Partition key, enter /productID .
-This means our data will be partitioned by the "productID" field in each document.
+\- For Partition key, enter /ProductCategory .
+This means our data will be partitioned by the "ProductCategory" field in each document.

 \- Click OK to create the container.